Finite group actions on abelian groups of finite Morley rank: A more technical introduction

+We use terminology and notation from the books \cite{ABC-book,BN-book} and keep in mind the ranked universe convention of Section \ref{sec:Universe}.

-Let $V$ be a connected abelian group of finite Morley rank (that is, definable in a ranked universe in the sense of \cite{ABC-book,BN-book}; notation and terminology follow these two books).
-Let $G$ be a finite set of definable isomorphisms $V \longrightarrow V$ closed under composition and inversion.
-We shall say in this situation that a finite group $G$ acts on $V$ \emph{definably}.
-We include the elements of $G$ in the signature of the language and treat them as function symbols.
+Let $V$ be an infinite abelian group of finite Morley rank, and $X$ a finite set of definable isomorphisms from $V$ onto $V$ closed under composition and inversion, so $X$ is a finite group.
+We shall say in this situation that the finite group $X$ acts on $V$ \emph{definably}.
+We include the elements of $X$ in the signature of the language and treat them as function symbols.
+We shall also say that $V$ is an $X$-module or that $(V,X)$ is an $X$-module.